aligent/cdk-rabbitmq/README.md

     If you don't need a pipeline/cross-account deployment, deploy `<target-RabbitMQ-environment>/<target-RabbitMQ-environment>/stack` directly to the target account by `npx cdk deploy <StackName> --profile <TargetAccountProfile>`

-13. Go to the Magento project and update the below files with RabbitMQ details (diff SWG for the variable names, etc.):

-    - .env (for dev only)
-    - docker-composer-*.yml
-    - docker/php/config/docker-entrypoint-init.d/magento-env-php
-    - env.php.template
-    - cfndsl-parameters.yml (for AWS only)

-14. In Magento project, make sure Magento's `async.operations.all` cronjob along with other consumers is enabled.
-Note that `cron_run == false` must be set in `cron_consumers_runner` clause of `env.php.template` of Magento project to stop the consumers from being kicked off by Magento's internal cron schedule rather than OS's crontab.

 ### Connection and communication
-Magento talks to RabbitMQ via amqps protocol(5671/tcp).
+Applications talk to RabbitMQ via amqps protocol(5671/tcp).
 For visual management, use SSH tunneling.
 1. Add the below in your local `~/.ssh/config` file with *profile* and *path* updated (works only for SSM-enabled environments):

         host i-*
             User ec2-user
             ProxyCommand sh -c "aws --profile <TargetAccountProfile> ssm start-session --target %h --document-name AWS-StartSSHSession --parameters 'portNumber=%p'"
-            IdentityFile /path/to/ssh_key/for/magento_backend_instance
+            IdentityFile /path/to/ssh_key/for/backend_instance

-2. Find RabbitMQ endpoint hostname and Magento BE instance ID to run this command that will open a ssh connection (not an interactive shell with the `-N` flag):
+2. Find RabbitMQ endpoint hostname and the application  BE instance ID to run this command that will open a ssh connection (not an interactive shell with the `-N` flag):

-        ssh -N -L <random_local_port>:<RabbitMQ_endpoint>:443 <MagentoBEInstanceID>
+        ssh -N -L <random_local_port>:<RabbitMQ_endpoint>:443 <BEInstanceID>

     for example,